-&lt;sup>1 'Appendix of Accounts', p.
-99; similar entries, for much smaller payments, in 1807, p.
-101. In both cases the dates are no doubt those of the payment of the bills, which may have been (in the case of the 1807 bills, with the Continent was so hindered by the French measures that there was danger of life even in receiving a simple letter.'
+John Parish, junior describes his enterprise in a report to the Emperor of Austria as follows.
+At the beginning of the year 1809, being in London, he was asked on behalf of the British Government if he could devise means for transmitting to the Austrian Government an instalment of the British subsidy.
+'At that moment this seemed almost impossible, as all communication with the Continent was so hindered by the French measures that there was danger of life even in receiving a simple letter.'
 He decided to hazard for the purpose his fortune and his person 'since no one else was then in a position to achieve the object desired.'
 In May he went from London to Hamburg to make arrangements for advancing the money from his own resources, as it was not possible to transfer it from England; and in June he proceeded, by way of Berlin, to the Austrian headquarters where he made the payment.

 This was not an isolated transaction, for in the autumn of 1810, a confidential British agent on the Continent, J. M. Johnson, wrote to the Under-Secretary of State at the Foreign Office that John Parish, junior 'has on various occasions rendered important services to the british government, and...it is thro' his house that most government payments have of late years been made on the continent', adding that Parish 'was frequently consulted by Mr. Canning and Mr. Hammond'.
 Subsequently Parish went to London, with a letter of Johnson, dated 29 Nov.
 1810, introducing him to the Under-Secretary as one 'who has rendered essential services to our government on many important occasions.'
+3